 Andrea is an artist that lives and teaches in the Pella area.
 She does commissioned work for area patrons of their homes and businesses as well as her own body of work.
 Through painting and teaching, she became more and more interested in architecture.
 She has done several drawings, etchings, and paintings of storefronts and buildings from Pella and abroad.
-She has painted murals in the children’s areas and social hall of First Reformed Church, the Long Term Care Unit at Pella Regional Health Center, and Monarch’s in Pella, the Grinnell Veterinary Clinic, and the Ebenezer Reformed Church in Leighton.
+She has painted murals in the children’s areas and social hall of Pella's First Reformed Church, the Long Term Care Unit at Pella Regional Health Center, the break room of Precision Pulley in Pella, the Grinnell Veterinary Clinic, and the Ebenezer Reformed Church in Leighton.

-Andrea is working on a body of work depicting scenes from her travels as she continues to study and photograph the architecture, nature and culture wherever she goes.
-During the summer Andrea has served as the primary leader for People to People, a student ambassador organization.
+Andrea is working on a body of work depicting scenes from her past travels as she continues to study and photograph the architecture, nature and culture wherever she goes.
+Andrea has served as the primary leader for People to People, a student ambassador organization.
 She has traveled with students to France, Germany, Spain, Austria, Switzerland, Italy, Greece, Ireland, Scotland, Wales, Australia, and New Zealand.

-The daughter of a Reformed Church minister, Andrea was influenced by urban culture on the East Coast as she grew up but appreciated the organic roots of her ancestors in the Midwest, watching and learning from her mother who loved gardening and quilting.
+The daughter of a Reformed Church minister, Andrea was influenced by urban culture on the East Coast as she grew up but appreciated the organic roots of her ancestors in the midwest, watching and learning from her mother who loved gardening and quilting.
 After moving with her family from the Catskills to Iowa in 1976 and later marrying a farmer, she found herself painting farm scenes and Pella's architecture.
-She recently started to merge her lifelong experiences together and is exploring abstract ways to represent them.
-She is abstracting organic shapes as well as architectural forms, magnifying the essence of their beauty or juxtaposing these shapes in order to create complex patterned compositions.
+She recently started to merge her lifelong experiences together and is exploring ways to represent them.
+She is magnifying organic shapes as well as architectural forms, capturing the essence of their beauty or juxtaposing these shapes in order to create complex patterned compositions.
 Her current works emphasize color and shape, bringing the forms to life with a balance of intensity, contrast and value.
-These organic and geometric compositions are analogies for Andrea’s life as she represents her experiences with oil paint and expresses her love for natural form and their connections to man-made forms.
+These compositions are analogies for Andrea’s life as she represents her experiences with oil paint or acrylic inks and expresses her love for natural form and their similar compositions in man-made forms.

 Andrea (Busker) Van Wyk has been an Art Educator at Pella Community Schools since graduating from Central College in Pella, Iowa in 1984, and is currently teaching eight different exploratory art classes at the middle school and Art Appreciation at the high school for Des Moines Area Community College.
 She has been the Methods of Teaching Elementary Art and Secondary Art Education instructor at Central College since 1999.
 Andrea has also taught Art at Pella Christian and Pella Community High School as well as summer classes at the Pella Community Art Center and for Upward Bound at Central College.